What Does CC Mean in Email?

 The CC and BCC functions in your email allow you to make a complete copy of an email and send it to any recipient, or recipients, you choose.
 Sanford/Agliolo/Getty Images

 How often do you use the CC function when you send an email?
-Filling in that line, which usually appears directly below the TO field, is a handy and efficient way to send information to more than one recipient at the same time.
+Filling in that line, which usually appears directly below the "To" field, is a handy and efficient way to send information to more than one recipient at the same time.
 But what does CC mean in email?

 Advertisement